Click on the active heading of each course to see detailed information on that specific edition of the summer school.

 Lecturer: Prof. Dr. Gerd Schwandner

-- Product manufacturing, procurement and logistics in the automotive industry
+- Introduction the global automotive industry

-- Product development and advanced engineering in the automotive industry
+- Marketing mix in the automotive industry

 Lecturer: Prof. Dr. Hans-Georg Schweiger